harrisj/harrisj.github.io/_posts/published/2015-02-18-consider-the-boolean.md

 ---
 layout: writing_layout
 title: Consider the Boolean
-subtitle: The Challenge of Using Binary Data Structures in a Complicated World
+tagline: The Challenge of Using Binary Data Structures in a Complicated World
+description: >
+    I remain fascinated by how data types work because they constrain how the software sees the world.
+Even representing reality with something as simple as a boolean can lead to tradeoffs that shape how we model things.
-summary: >
+display_description: >
     I remain fascinated by how data types work because they constrain how the software sees the world.
 Even representing reality with something as simple as a boolean can lead to tradeoffs that shape how we model things.
 This was also referenced in the book [Living in Data](https://us.macmillan.com/books/9780374720513/livingindata/) by Jer Thorp.
 date: 20150218
 year: 2015